The Entire History of You: Plot

 When Gina awakens, Liam asks for her opinion on the memories.
 Embarrassed, Ffion gets Gina to leave.
 Liam interrogates Ffion further.
 She now says that her relationship with Jonas lasted six months.
-Liam drives to Jonas' house—ignoring his car's warnings that drunkenness invalidates his insurance.
+Liam drives to Jonas's house—ignoring his car's warnings that drunkenness invalidates his insurance.
 Jonas is unhappy to see him.
-Acting aggressively, Liam refuses to leave and hits Jonas in a tussle.
-Hallam, who apparently spent the night with him, calls the police.
+They both enter the living room along with Hallam, who apparently spent the night with him, which Liam scoffs about.
+Liam begins to drink more while asking Jonas passive aggressive questions like if the lamp in the room is from Marrakesh, if he had sex with Hallam to later watch as re-dos, and if he masturbates to pictures of Ffion in the room, all while playing it off as just a joke.
+Jonas continuously tells Liam to leave, which he ignores.
+This escalates into a fight between the two.

 Liam wakes in his car, which crashed into a tree, and replays his memories.
 Assaulting Jonas, he made him delete his recorded memories of Ffion.
-Liam spots Jonas' memory of Ffion in bed.
+While this happened, Hallam called the police.
+Liam spots Ffion’s memory of Jonas in his bed.
 He asks Ffion about it.
-She lies at every step until Liam presses further: after Liam left home over an argument about Dan, Ffion had drunken unprotected sex with Jonas around the time Jody was conceived.
-Aggressively, Liam demands she plays the memory, and she does.
+She lies at every step until Liam presses further: after Liam left home over an argument about Dan, Ffion had drunken sex with Jonas around the time Jody was conceived.
+Aggressively, Liam demands she play the memory, and she does.

 Later, in an empty house, Liam re-watches memories of Ffion and Jody.
 He uses a razor blade and tweezers to remove his grain, and the screen cuts to black as he pulls it out.